Gowtham-app-developer/Android-Interview-Questions/CHAPTER-3.md

 # Garbage Collector

 - Garbage collection is the process by which Android programs perform automatic memory management using several GC algorithm e.g. Mark and Sweep.
+- If our app creates a lot of objects, then the Android run time (ART) environment will trigger garbage collection (GC) frequently.
 - Android garbage collection is an automatic process which removes unused objects from memory.
-However, frequent garbage collection consumes a lot of CPU, and it will also       pause the app.
+- However, frequent garbage collection consumes a lot of CPU, and it will also pause the app.

 # What is JVM?